JosiahCastillo/Azure-SIEM-Map/README.md

 To extract the custom logs from our honeypot VM we will need to create a custom MMA table in our Log Analytics Workspace.
 We will then need to provide a sample log for the workspace to parse along with the original log's pathway on our honeypot VM in order to populate the table.
 Afterwards, we should be able to query our custom logs freely.

 ### SIEM Configuaton
 To visualize our attack data on a world map we will be using the built-in map functionality in Azure's SIEM tool, Azure Sentinel.
 To accomplish this task, we will need to connect our Log Analytics Workspace to Azure Sentinel and use Kusto Query Language (KQL) to parse custom fields.
+Once parsed, we can configure the Sentinel Workbook to vizualize location data according to whatever fields we choose to extract.

 ### Results